Sample Essay for Undergrad in USA

-10 years later, I am a national level chess player and still there are only a few things that get my heart thumping and adrenaline pumping like a good chess match.
+“Checkmate”, I exclaimed at the top of my voice, while deliriously running down the tournament hall, feeling unconquerable as I had won my first ever chess match.
+10 years later, I am now a national level chess player and still, there are only a few things that get my heart thumping and adrenaline pumping like a good chess match.
 My journey from an enthusiast to a professional chess player has symbolically been like a complicated chess game: It changed with every move and decision and every major breakthrough required sacrifices on my part.
 Chess has been responsible for shaping my life thus far.
-It has helped me build a keen intellect, a self-image and self esteem and also enabled me to earn the respect of my peers.
-So, I often questioned myself as to what had I given back to this game?
+It has helped me build a keen intellect, a self-image, and self-esteem and also enabled me to earn the respect of my peers.
+So, I often questioned myself as to what have I given back to this game?

 The responsibility for administration and promotion of chess in India lay solely under the control of the All India Chess Federation (AICF).
 Unfortunately, as an organization, it was plagued with corruption from the grassroots to the professional level and had turned chess into a money-spinning business.
 I witnessed several outstanding players who could not pursue their aspirations and dreams due to their inability to afford the entry fee requirements.
 Also accused of bribery and match fixing, AICF was detested by every student of the game.
 While many spoke of taking a stand against these illicit actions, players believed that given AICF’s superior financial resources, political affiliations and almost autocratic control over chess implied, a change in the system was unattainable.